markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * Go to the `Project` part of the DeepLens console.
 * Click on the name of the project you created earlier.
 The console will take you to the details page for that project.
-* Click on the function (e.g., `deeplens-object-detection/versions/1`), which will take you to the Lambda console.
+* Click on the name of function (e.g., `deeplens-object-detection/versions/1`), which will take you to the Lambda console.
 * Click on `Go to $LATEST` so that you can edit the function in the console.
-* Paste in the updated function from `labs/lab5/greengrassHelloWorld.py` .
+* Paste in the updated function from [labs/lab5/greengrassHelloWorld.py](../labs/lab5/greengrassHelloWorld.py).
 * Set the environment variables.
 Note that if you forget to add these environment variables, your project will deploy successfully but will not run.
 The top blue light will never turn on.
 Here are the three environment variables you need to set:

 ```